 Pierce Atwood encourages pro bono, community service, and charitable activities as part of its firm culture.
 One way we do so is by recognizing those in our firm who have made outstanding pro bono and community service contributions.
-At our Third Annual Pro Bono & Community Service Awards Ceremony, we recognized the efforts of our attorneys and staff in 2016 by presenting these firm awards:
+At our fourth annual Pro Bono & Community Service Awards Ceremony, we recognized the efforts of our attorneys and staff in 2017 by presenting these firm awards:

 McKusick Community Impact Award: Named after Vincent Lee McKusick, former Chief Justice of the Maine Supreme Judicial Court and Pierce Atwood friend and lawyer for more than 50 years, the McKusick Community Impact Award recognizes one attorney and one staff member annually who have made significant, positive impacts in their communities through pro bono and/or community service.
 Award recipients select a charitable organization to receive a monetary donation made on their behalf by Pierce Atwood.
 The winners are: